Source: My mom, Joanne, about 1970’s

 - salt and pepper to taste

-Note: Risotto is a labor intensive dish to prepare.
+- Note: Risotto is a labor intensive dish to prepare.
 Once you begin the rice cooking, you devote 100% of your time until the rice is cooked and all liquid has been stirred in.
 Total cook time is about 20-30 min.
-Remove with a strainer....
+Use a strainer …

-Your method is to add a ladle of broth/sauce, alternating and adding as the liquid is absorbing into the rice.
+- Your method is to add a ladle of broth/sauce through the strainer, alternating and adding as the liquid is absorbing into the rice.

-About half way through, add a few tbs of butter in.
+- About half way through, add a 2 TBS of butter in.